Duties of a will executor: What can an executor do?

 Mrs E, Manchester (wills, trusts & probate case)

-What are the benefits of appointing a solicitor as an executor?
+What are the benefits of appointing a solicitor as an executor of a will?

 There are many benefits to naming a solicitor as an executor of your will, particularly if you have a complex estate, you believe there may be a risk of someone contesting the will or bringing litigation, or no one else is willing or able to act as an executor.